galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 # Save the history into a workflow

+At the end of the tutorial, as a self-practice, you may save all of your correct operations into a workflow in Galaxy, which you can reuse for different datasets next time.

 Congrats!
 You have finished all the tools in Heinz workflow!

-At the end of the tutorial, as a self-practice, you may save all of your correct operations into a workflow, which you can reuse for different datasets next time.
+You have successfully run each tool and understood how it works.
+In real research, running these tools are only part of the efforts, we still need to invest a huge amount of intelligence in making sense of the results and converting them to knowledge, which is fraught with uncertainties and confounders, where perhaps luck will come into play.
+So good luck!